exoplatform/exo-documentation/docs/Manage-Space.rst

 4. Click **OK** in the confirmation message to accept deleting the space.

-.. note:: When a space is deleted, all information, content (documents, tasks, events...) and navigations
+.. note:: When a space is deleted, all information, contents (documents, tasks, events...) and
-          related to that space are also deleted.
+          navigations related to that space are also deleted.

 If you click on ``Cancel`` button of the confirmation message, nothing happens.